tdont/Elektor_Demo_Clim/README.md

 - Main task receives ambient temperature
 - Main task provide feedback to HMI task
 - Capture and reverse engineering of the Atlantic IR remote protocol
+- IR task created
+- IR task generate bitstream to be send over IR

 Ongoing:
-- IR task retrieve setpoint
-- IR task
+- Reverse the checksum needed at the end of an IR frame

 To be done:
 - BLE communication, but the BLE stack is up and running, needs to be configured